Let’s discuss a challenging parenting topic- teaching your children cell phone manners.

 - Do you agree with this quote, “One of the best gifts you can give someone is your undivided attention.”?
 Why or why not?

 - How does someone know you’re truly listening and paying attention to them?
+What clues do they give you?
+What is their body language like?

 You’ve got this, mom!
 It’s a hard battle but worth fighting.